ranjithtenz/penny/README.md

 Tests
 -----

 There *are* tests and they run nicely with "rake test".
-Coverage isn't 100% but the main snafus should be covered.
+Coverage isn't 100% yet but some key structural snafus are covered.
 E-book building is really a process that would benefit from *integration* tests and that's on my TODO.

 License